dgerabagi/aiascent-dev/prompt.md

   } catch (error: any) {
     clearTimeout(timeoutId);
     if (error.name === 'AbortError') {
-        console.error(`[Chat API] Request to LLM server timed out after 15 seconds.
+        console.error(`[Chat API] Request to LLM server timed out after 120 seconds.
 URL: ${completionsUrl}`);
         const debugMessage = `Connection timed out.
         TROUBLESHOOTING:
-        1. Verify the vLLM server is running on the host machine.
+        1. Verify the LMStudio server is running on the host machine.
         2. Check the firewall on the host machine (${llmUrl}) to ensure port 1234 is open for incoming TCP connections.
-        3. Ensure the vLLM server is started with '--host 0.0.0.0' to accept connections from other machines on the network.`;
+        3. Ensure the LMStudio server is started with '--host 0.0.0.0' to accept connections from other machines on the network.`;
         console.error(debugMessage);
         return new NextResponse(`Error: Connection to the AI service timed out. ${debugMessage}`, { status: 504 }); // Gateway Timeout
     }